rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Alice argument is purely deductive, it could be helpful if she came up with a testing scenario that exposes the race condition she has identified.

-Bob: "We are starting new frontend project, I propose we keep using XYZ PL, but maybe we could add a new library to our setup?"
+Bob: "We are starting the new frontend project, I propose we keep using XYZ PL, but maybe we could add a new library to our setup?"
 Alice: "XYZ is fundamentally broken, we should move to something sound, like Reason."
 Carol: "Alice, we do not know that PL, this will put the project at risk!"
 Alice: "We know so many problems about XYZ, XYZ puts the project in jeopardy too".